jandiralceu/simple_golang_crm/README.md

 In the root project terminal run:

 ```
-go build -o build/app cmd/server/main.go
+go build cmd/crm/main.go
 ```

-The build version will be located at: `build/app`
+The build version will be located at root folder as: `main`

 ## Coverage